imgntn/darkroom/README.md

 Then open [http://localhost:3333](http://localhost:3333) in your browser.

+You can also hit [http://localhost:3333/health](http://localhost:3333/health) to confirm the Express server is responding.

 Use the **Mute** button (or press **M**) to toggle audio.
 The preference persists across sessions.
 Use the **Fullscreen** button (or press **F**) for an immersive experience.